Cybersecurity Awareness Month: Top 6 Cybersecurity Tips (2023)

 TIP: Use a VPN or your personal hotspot when on the move.

 - Social Media – Implementing strong security settings and thoughtful consideration of what you share on social media helps keep you safe.

-- Work from Home – Recognizing the dangers of unknown networks, the importance of securing devices in transit and public places, and how to handle secure information helps you keep you and your organization safe while you work remotely.
+- Work from Home – Recognizing the dangers of unknown networks, the importance of securing devices in transit and public places, and how to handle secure information helps you keep yourself and your organization safe while you work remotely.

-TIP: Make sure all company data is saved on the company network, have a proper back-up strategy, and follow all set cybersecurity policies of your employer.
+TIP: Make sure all company data is saved on the company network, have a proper backup strategy, and follow all set cybersecurity policies of your employer.

 The first step to increasing cybersecurity awareness is to start a conversation with those around you.
 Have a discussion as to why cybersecurity awareness is important, why you would like to focus on cybersecurity as a priority, and start building your plan to increase cybersecurity awareness.

 There are a vast array of opportunities to take trainings or courses to add to your cybersecurity knowledge toolbox.
 Options include opportunities online and in person, short 20-30 minutes sessions to certification and degree opportunities.
 There are organizations out there that can help you determine goals, set up plans, and track progress for individuals and organizations as a whole.
 Assess your individual and organizational needs and determine what path is best for you and your team.
 What parameters fit your goals and needs.

 Cybersecurity Awareness Can Be Fun!